MangriMen/MangriMen/README.md

 </div>

 ### About me
-- 🌱 Currently learning React and Go
+- 🌱 Currently learning React
 - 🌍 Can communicate in English

 ---